The Fragrance of White Tea

 Santal White Tea Aroma Diffuser Oil

-Exotic and redolent, this fragrance opens with a top note streaming with aspects of piquant, citrusy and light bergamot, slightly sugary and woody-nuanced cardamom, fruity iris and minty, honeyed and green eucalyptus.
+Exotic, woody and redolent, this fragrance opens with a top note streaming with aspects of piquant, citrusy and light bergamot, slightly sugary and cardamom, fruity iris and minty, honeyed and green eucalyptus.

 These facets soon fold into a heart note characterized by sweet, clean white tea, dusty, somewhat woody violet, whispers of musky, passionate rose and lush, elegant vanilla.